 What are the symptoms?

-catching of the kneecap when you bend or straighten your leg.
-Or you may feel
+catching in your kneecap when you bend or straighten your leg.

-that your knee is buckling or giving way, as though the knee suddenly cannot
+that your knee is buckling or giving way, as though all of a sudden your knee can't

 How is patellar tracking disorder diagnosed?

 It can be hard to tell the difference between patellar tracking disorder and some other knee problems.
 To find out what problem you have, your doctor will: